 Yes.
 Taking courses that fulfill a concentration does not automatically register a student for it.
-Students may declare the concentration upon application, or may decide to do it during their course of study.
-Either way, students must be sure to let their advisor and the Program Assistant know that they would like the concentration, as the Registrar's Office must be notified.
+Students must complete a Change of Concentration form after their first semester, but before the semester of graduation.
+Students must be sure to let their advisor and the Academic Program Specialist know that they would like the concentration, as the Registrar's Office must be notified.